 The model law was designed to aid lawmakers in developing more effective and “constitutionally acceptable” sterilization laws in their jurisdictions.
-Laughlin’s model law passed the ultimate test in 1927, when the United States Supreme Court upheld Virginia’s compulsory sterilization law in Buck v.
+Mr. Laughlin’s model law passed the ultimate test in 1927, when the United States Supreme Court upheld Virginia’s compulsory sterilization law in Buck v.
 Bell.
-Virginia's law had been developed using Laughlin’s model as a blueprint; 18 states eventually passed similar statutes.
+Virginia's law had been developed using Mr. Laughlin’s model as a blueprint; 18 states eventually passed similar statutes, with devastating consequences.

 After the publication of Mr. Laughlin’s model law and the Court’s decision in Buck, the rate of sterilization in the United States soared.
 Prior to the mid-1920s, approximately 3,000 Americans had been forcibly sterilized; by 1938, the number had increased to nearly 30,000, and reached at least 65,000 by the 1970s.
 American sterilization laws were used as a tool of racialized population control, particularly in the South, for decades.